 This is a brief summary of the background check requirements.
 For detailed explanation of the requirements, see the information below or refer to the university policy.

-A criminal history background check is required when:
+A criminal history background check may be required when:

 - An applicant (finalist) or current employee has no background check on file.